 Terms you will be responsible for are either the highlighted terms in the outlines for each lecture or those terms which we have strongly empahasized in class.
 There are many terms in the books but only those strongly emphasized will be selected.
 30 points.

 Part D. You must write an essay on one of the following topics.
 Dr. Soren will select which topic you will be asked to write on.
 You will have two of the essays below to choose from but he will choose which two.
 A good essay will stress at least 10 major points.
 You must provide 10 major points in your essay that show your detailed knowledge of the subject matter.
 Simplistic answers will be marked wrong.
 You will not receive an actual point grade for the essay but the university requires that you PASS this essay with a grade of P or you cannot pass this course because the course is designated as a writing emphasis course.
-If you fail this essay you must contact one of our graduate assistants, go to their office hour and review your essay, then schedule with him or her a time to make up the exam again.
+If you fail this essay you must contact one of our graduate assistants, go to their office hour and review your essay, then schedule with him or her a time to make up the essay part of the exam.
 You may do this up to 3 times until you pass the essay.
 If you fail to pass the essay the third time you will fail the class.
 The questions are:

 What is it like to live in ancient Athens about 440 B.C.?
 Give 10 significant characteristics of life there.
 You might include the sort of government they have, what life in the agora was like and some of the buildings you would encounter, who were your city-state's enemies, what was entertainment like,